locationtech/geomesa/geomesa-kafka/geomesa-kafka-datastore/README.md

 ###Data Producers

 Data *producers* should build a SimpleFeatureType object and pass it to `prepareForLive` along with a zookeeper path that must be unique for a given KafkaDataStore.
-The Consumer should pass the returned SimpleFeature type to the call to `Datastore.createSchema`.
+The Producer should pass the returned SimpleFeature type to the call to `Datastore.createSchema`.
 For example:

     val ds: DataStore = ...